Meal Kits in Winnipeg, Regina, and Saskatoon 2026

 35 $66.5 $5-$12No promo

 If you live outside the major Prairie cities, HelloFresh might be your best (or only) option when it comes to meal kits delivered directly to your door.
 The good news?
 It’s a solid choice.
-We’ve been using HelloFresh for over a year and consistently enjoy fresh ingredients, easy-to-follow recipes, and meals that actually taste great.
-Their service is reliable—even in smaller towns—and they offer a wide variety of weekly menu options to keep things interesting.
+We’ve been using HelloFresh for over a year.
+The ingredients show up fresh, the recipes don’t require any special skills, and we’ve yet to have a meal we wouldn’t make again.
+Their service is reliable even in smaller towns, and with 100+ weekly menu options, it doesn’t get repetitive.

 But if you’re lucky enough to live in Winnipeg, Regina, or Saskatoon, your choices open up quite a bit.

 If affordability is your top concern, Chefs Plate is a great alternative.
-It’s one of Canada’s most budget-friendly meal kits, offering simple, satisfying meals starting at just $8.99 per serving.
-Chefs Plate is ideal for families, students, or anyone looking to trim their food budget without giving up the convenience of home delivery.
-The meals are straightforward, quick to prep, and designed with Canadian tastes in mind.
+It’s one of Canada’s most budget-friendly meal kits, with simple, satisfying meals starting at $8.99 per serving on the four-person plan (or $9.99 for two people).
+Works well for families and students who want the convenience of home delivery without spending $12+ a plate.
+The meals are quick to prep and lean toward the kind of comfort food that already shows up on most Prairie supper tables.

 Other Prairie-Friendly Options to Explore